-Note 1: The certification of the detailed design of new buildings, structures, open spaces, car parking and/or the relocation and alterations to existing buildings required under Condition [8] above can occur in stages.
+Note: The certification of the detailed design of new buildings, structures, open spaces, car parking and/or the relocation and alterations to existing buildings required under Condition [8] above can occur in stages.

-All construction works and activities must be carried out in accordance with the certified detailed design drawings.
+7. All construction works and activities must be carried out in accordance with the certified detailed design drawings.
 Any proposed amendments to the detailed design drawings must be submitted to the CMO for certification and may not be implemented until certified by the CMO.
+The CMO will liaise with the Design Panel for their recommendation prior to implementation.